Making sure your commercial vehicles are safe to use is a basic requirement for any mobile workforce.

 Without statutory requirements, businesses need to adopt a common-sense and practical approach to vehicle checks.

-What’s good practice for vehicle checks?
+What’s good practice for commercial vehicle checks?

 The best approach will depend on the specific circumstances of your business operation.
 But an effective vehicle maintenance plan should cover two main areas: